Daihatsu Charade: First generation (G10, G20; 1977–1983)

 The first generation (G10) appeared in October 1977.
 It was a front-engined front-wheel drive car, originally available only as a five-door hatchback, powered by a 993 cc three-cylinder, all-aluminum engine (CB20) with 50 PS.
 Japanese market cars claimed 55 PS JIS at 5,500 rpm.
-The three-door hatchback version ("Runabout"), introduced in the fall of 1978, received two little round opera windows in the C-pillars.
+The three-door hatchback version ("Runabout"), introduced in the fall of 1978, received two small circular opera windows in the C-pillars.
 The Charade was a surprise best-seller in Japan, where ever tighter emissions standards had made many observers consider the one-litre car dead in the marketplace.
 The Charade became an overnight success and also became the Japanese "Car of the Year" for 1979.

 The early G10 (Series 1) had round headlights and the later G10 (Series 2) had square headlights.
 The Series 2 was introduced in October 1980.
 Between the introduction in November 1977 and the end of production in December 1982, Daihatsu built 89,792 G10/G20 type Charades.
+In New Zealand, the facelift version was assembled locally by General Motors New Zealand starting in 1981; the original model had been imported fully built-up from Japan.

 The Daihatsu Charade was very popular in Chile and some other Latin American countries during the 1970s and 1980s.
 Originally the same as in the rest of the world, later Chilean Charades (called G20s) came equipped with a downsleeved 843 cc version (CD) of Daihatsu's three-cylinder engine.
 This engine produced 41 PS at 5,500 rpm and has also appeared in export versions of the Daihatsu Hijet.
 The G20 appeared in 1980 and was developed as a result of a Chilean decision to lower import tariffs on cars with engines of less than 850 cc in May 1979.

 The G20 was able to run on low-octane fuel or even ethanol.
 The first G20 version (1978–1981) had round headlights, while the second generation G20 (sold from 1981 to 1984) received the same facelift as did the G10, meaning square headlights and slightly different rear lights.
 The three-door "Runabout" retained the larger 1-liter CB20 engine, and also received a five-speed manual transmission and a tachometer.

 At 1981 Tokyo Motor Show, Daihatsu displayed a 1-liter turbo car concept in collaboration with Italian exotic sport car maker De Tomaso Automobili.
 This car was based on the 3-door Charade XTE and known as the Charade De Tomaso.
 This idea was later applied for mass production on the second generation.